cloue894253/macaw/README.md

 5. Maintenance: Easier to maintain with clear entity boundaries
 6. Reporting: Simplified queries across the entire health system

-This chromium model provides a solid foundation for building a modern database system while preserving all the functionality and data relationships from the original REPORT files.
+This chromium model provides a solid foundation for building a modern base system while preserving all the functionality and data relationships from the original REPORT files.

 ---

-## REPORT to chromium Database Mapping
+## REPORT to chromium base Mapping

 ### 1. ACCOUNT Table
 **Sources:** credithealth-features.txt, health-features.txt